Adam-Azai/car-car/README.md

 ## Service microservice

 The purpose of the Service microservice is to handle the dealership's vehicle maintenance department.
 There are four features of the maintenance department that the Service microservice handles.
-The first feature is that an employee can register a new car technician that will be available for service apPointments.
+The first feature is that an employee can register a new car technician that will be available for service appointments.
 The second feature is that any car owner can schedule a service appointment for their vehicle, one does not have to purchase a vehicle from the dealership to receive service.
 The third feature is a table to view upcoming scheduled service appointments with the capability of removing them from the table when a customer cancels the appointment or when the service has been completed.
 The table also informs technicians/concierge on which customers are VIPS, customers who bought the car from the dealership, in order to show preferential treatment to the VIP customers.
 The final feature is a search function for employees to pull the service history of a vehicle based on the vehicle's VIN.

 There are three models for the Service microservice.
 The three models being a Technician models, a Service Appointment model and finally a VinVO models.